jimb245/2PiWireGuardVPN/README.md

 using the default password, which is "raspberry".

+Start a terminal window on the VNC desktop.

 #### 4.2 Connect the public wifi interface

 Use the wifi menu on the virtual desktop to connect the Pi to your local wifi network